CS133JS Beginning Programming: JavaScript

 xxxxxxxxxx// Find the qualifying runners and display them on the consolefor(let runner of runners) { if (runner.time <= QUALIFYING_TIME) { console.log(runner.name); }}Since the objects in the Document Object Model are just JavaScript objects, we can combine multiple statements the operate on the DOM into one statement in the same way we would when working with any other JavaScript objects.
 Here's an example of setting the text content of an HTML element:

-xxxxxxxxxx<p id="message"></p><script> let message = "Alone, we can do so little; together we can do so much. -- Helen Keller" let paragraph = document.getElementById("message"); paragraph.innerHTML = message;</script>We can combine this all into one statement:
+xxxxxxxxxx<p id="message"></p><script> const MESSAGE = "Alone, we can do so little; together we can do so much. -- Helen Keller" const paragraph = document.getElementById("message"); paragraph.innerHTML = message;</script>We can combine this all into one statement:

 xxxxxxxxxx<p id="message"></p><script> document.getElementById("message").innerHTML = "Alone, we can do so little; together we can do so much. -- Helen Keller";</script>